afanasyev-ilya/vgl_site/applications.markdown

 ### Converting graphs into VGL format

-VGL provides _./create_vgl_graphs_ program, which allows to convert graph into into VGL representation and save it as a binary file. _./create_vgl_graphs_ program should be executed on Vector Host, and has the following input flags and arguments:
+VGL provides _./create_vgl_graphs_ program, which allows to convert a graph into VGL representation and save it as a binary file. _./create_vgl_graphs_ program should be executed on Vector Host, and has the following flags and arguments:

 | Flag | Additional arguments | Description |
 |-------|--------|---------|